UnityTechnologies/GalacticKittens/README.md

 ---------------
 ## **Setup**

-You can quickly test this game sample by following the [setup instructions](SetupInstructions.md) document.
+You can quickly test this game sample by following the [setup instructions](Documentation/SetupInstructions.md) document.

 ---------------
 ## **Project Structure**
 Galactic Kittens has 7 main scenes that show each step in the game flow of the samples, and we use different managers to handle major game components (connection management, scene transition, audio, etc.).

-For a detailed overview of the project's structure please check out the [ARCHITECTURE](ARCHITECTURE.md) document.
+For a detailed overview of the project's structure please check out the [Project Structure](Documentation/ProjectStructure.md) document.
 <br>

 ---------------